DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/controlled-and-uncontrolled-modes.md

 # React Grid - Controlled (stateless) and Uncontrolled (stateful) Modes

-Use appropriate state management plugins (plugins that end with "...State", for example, `SortingState`) to control the required Grid's functionality.
+Use appropriate plugins with state management capabilities (typically these plugin names end with "...State", for example, `SortingState`) to control the required Grid's functionality.
 For example, the [SortingState](../reference/sorting-state.md) plugin controls the sorting capabilities; the [FilteringState](../reference/filtering-state.md) plugin controls filtering features, etc. See [Reference](../reference/README.md) for the complete plugin list.

 ## Controlled Mode